 2. Socially there is usually a sort of divide between those raised in English and their counterparts raised in the native language.
 The native groomed will see the rest as others and there might be some tension arising from prejudice against the English speaking group as not authentic.

-3. On the positive side, those involved believe that it is better to start off children in English since it is the official language and most used all over the world.
+3. On the positive side, those involved believe that it is better to start off children in English since it is the official language and most used all over the world in most official settings - schools, business, social, international, communication, politics and so on.

 Comments